 After routine dental procedures we check and adjust your bite, but we're limited to subjective feedback from both patient AND doctor unless we have the ability to measure malocclusion.

-Debilitating head and neck muscle tension, ear troubles, and nerve pain often go unrecognized as manifestations of malocclusion.
-But symptoms like cold sensitivity, clenching, grinding, chipped teeth, broken crowns, dislodged fillings, and loose implants are very common findings in every dental office, every single day.
+Debilitating head and neck muscle tension (i.e., 'hypertonia'), eye strain, ear troubles, and nerve pain often go unrecognized as manifestations of malocclusion.
+But symptoms like cold sensitivity, clenching, grinding, chipped teeth, broken crowns, dislodged fillings, loose implants, and limited range of motion are very common findings in every dental office, every single day.

 Such irritations are especially frustrating after cosmetic procedures.
 For a smile design makeover, you'll spend as much on your mouth as you would on a luxury vehicle or a kitchen renovation.
 The end result should not only LOOK great, it should also FUNCTION well.
 Occlusion takes center stage when considering the balance, harmony, and function of your bite, muscles, and TMJs.

 After I got my veneers, I was instructed to wear a night guard.
 And after braces, there was a retainer.
 What do they have in common?
-They're both a piece of plastic worn over teeth, just like a TMD orthotic.
+They're each a piece of plastic worn over teeth, just like a TMD orthotic.
 If you've ever wondered how a TMD orthotic differs from a night guard or retainer, the answer has to do with INTENT and PURPOSE.
-But it's not unreasonable for patients to be confused because they sure do seem the same unless you understand the complexities of occlusion.
+But it's not unreasonable to be confused because they actually *can be* (and indeed sometimes *are*) more similar than you may have been told.

 During my training in full-mouth cosmetic reconstructions, my primary concern was disrupting the bite and how that might adversely affect the TMJs.
 So I vowed to learn as much as I could about occlusion.
 My path took me through a post-grad continuum where the instructors were using a bite-force sensor called T-SCAN.
 Upon completion of Clinical Mastery Series (c.2016-17), I decided to add it as an adjunct to document the final finished bite for full-mouth cases.